firulais/snap-RPi/README.md

 ## What is this

-A set of blocks and code which enables us to use the GPIOs on a Raspberry Pi from Snap!.
+A set of blocks (currently one block in _Looks_) and code which enables us to use the GPIOs on a Raspberry Pi from Snap!.

 ## Bits

 - The blocks (currently 'block') in RPiGPIO.xml

-- The server th blocks connect to: RPiGPIO.py
+- The server the blocks connect to: RPiGPIO.py

 ## How to install

 Copy the server RPiGPIO.py onto your Pi.
-Copy RPiGPIO onto your main computer.
+Copy RPiGPIO.xml onto your main computer.

 ## How to run

 Run the python script from your Pi (with sudo!).
-Access Snap! from your browser.
-Import RPiGPIO.xml file.
+Access Snap! from the browser on your main computer.
+Import RPiGPIO.xml file into SNap!.

 You may have to change the IP address in the blocks (right click + _Edit_) so it points to your Raspberry Pi on your network.

 ## Caveat